Terry-Su/Chrome-Performance-Flowchart/README.md

 Generate a flowchart from Chrome DevTools Performance Profile.

-> Only tiny special functions are not supported, but it doesn't matter most at all.
+> Only tiny special functions are not supported because of the lack of data in `profile.json`, but it doesn't matter whole flowchart.